NicolasGensollen/NicolasGensollen/README.md

 Hi there! :wave:

-I am currently a teacher and researcher at the [Aflokkat](https://aflokkat.com) organization.
+I am currently a teacher and researcher at the [Aflokkat](https://aflokkat.com) organization located in Ajaccio, Corsica.
 I teach computer science and AI to students in the engineering schools [MIRA](https://mira-ingenieurs.com/en/mira-english/) and ESIA.

 Before joining Aflokkat, I was a [SED](https://sed.paris.inria.fr/service/) research engineer at the [INRIA](https://www.inria.fr/en) [Paris center](https://www.inria.fr/en/centre-inria-de-paris), in France :fr:.
 I was mostly working in the [ARAMIS team](https://www.aramislab.fr) located at the [Paris Brain Institute](https://icm-institute.org/en/mission-en/) (ICM).
 Part of my work was dedicated to neuro-science tools like [Clinica](https://www.clinica.run) or [Leaspy](https://leaspy.readthedocs.io/en/stable/), developed by the ARAMIS team.